shweshi/shweshi.github.io/content/projects/Google-Meet-Auto-Disable-Camera-And-Mute-Audio.md

 showInProjects: true
 ---

-This simple extension disable the camera and mute the audio.
+This simple extension disable the camera and mute the audio by default.